Password Protect the use of Internet Explorer

-If you for reason, you wish to restrict the use of the Internet on your computer, you can restrict the use of Internet Explorer 8 by password protecting its use.
-That of course makes sense if you have no other browsers installed.
+If for some reason, you wish to restrict the use of the Internet on your computer, you can restrict the use of Internet Explorer, by password protecting its use.
+That, of course, makes sense if you have no other browsers installed.

 In the Content Advisor dialog box which opens up, click on General tab > Ensure Supervisor can type password is checked > Click Create password.